flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “I have it.
 I have it.
 We --- well, you --- can summon those little fellas.
 I bet they could sneak into the museum and ... “

-I stopped jabbering when I saw the look on his face.
+I stopped yammering when I saw the look on his face.
 Confusion.

 “You know, the little green imps.
 They led me to you.
 I wouldn’t have found you, I would’ve just cycled past.”